emsesp/docs/docs/Configuring.md

 ## Adding Analog and Temperature Sensors

 External sensors, like temperature and analog sensors can be attached to a range of GPIO pins on the ESP32 chip.
 If using a BBQKees Gateway board it already has an external plug for Dallas temperature sensors which will be visible in the WebUI without any additional configuration.
-BBQKees boards are CE certified and adding sensors to gpios will break EMC compilance.
+BBQKees boards are CE certified and adding sensors to gpios will break EMC compliance.
 For adding analog sensors on own risk, choose a different board profile or use developer mode to configure a custom board.

 To add analog sensors click on `Add` and choose between a normal Digital in/out, a Counter (counting on/off pulses), ADC for measuring voltages, Timer, Rate and PWM 0-2.
 Note, the counter value is persisted and not reset on reboot.